Onward and upwards.

 The arrest of Siôn Jenkins in March 1997 satisfied a national clamour for a result, and took the pressure off Sussex police.

-Today the role of Jeremy Paine - now Assistant Chief Constable of Sussex - invites close analysis.
+Today the role of Jeremy Paineinvites close analysis.
 His meteoric rise to fame is rooted in one of the worst miscarriages of justice in legal history.

-In 1997 he was driven by the desire to see Siôn Jenkins conivcted.
-That desire became a personal vendetta, an obsession which distracted him from what should have been his proper aim: to find the person responsible for the brutal killing of Bille -Jo Jenkins.
+In 1997 Paine had been promoted to Detective Superintendent only days before leading the investigation in the Jenkins case.
+New to the role and ambitious, he was driven by the desire to see Siôn Jenkins convicted and to raise his own profile.
+His attitude to Siôn Jenkins developed into a personal vendetta, an obsession which distracted him from what should have been his proper aim: to find evidence leading to the person responsible for the brutal killing of Bille-Jo Jenkins.

 The reality is that he failed to do so.
-His opinion that Siôn Jenkins was guilty was far more powerful than any factual evidence.
-As a result, for the past nine years a murderer has walked free, remains free, and could still be a danger to children.
+His opinion that Siôn Jenkins was guilty was far stronger than any factual evidence.

 Really ?